skip to main content

 The Histology Core Facility provides oversight and technical support for a Histology Core Laboratory, a Confocal and Microscopy Image Analysis, a Scanning Electron Microscope, and Micro-Computed Tomography (μCT) Core.

-This facility is staffed by two experienced, full-time technicians, one oversees the Histology and Confocal Cores housed in the main Texas A&M School of Dentistry building and the other is responsible for the μCT and SEM Cores, housed in the Sciences Building.
+This facility is staffed by two experienced, full-time technicians, one oversees the Histology and Confocal Cores housed in the main Texas A&M College of Dentistry building and the other is responsible for the μCT and SEM Cores, housed in the Sciences Building.
 Each component of the core facility is equipped as follows:

 The Histology Core Laboratory is a 400-square-foot facility equipped with regular laboratory hardware, including: